-Design question sections can be used on any type of design.
+Design survey sections and Preference tests can be used on any type of design.
 In this article, we’re elaborating on how to make the most of your tests using video and audio files.

 What can I test?